Can I enter more than one recipe into the contest?

 Yes, you can submit as many recipe entries as you like.

 How do I know that my online entry was accepted?

 If your online entry was successfully submitted, you will see the following message after you click the submit button, “Thank you for entering!”

 After I submitted my recipe entry, I realized that I made a mistake in the recipe.
 What should I do?

 Once your recipe is submitted, that entry can no longer be changed.
 Submit a new entry with the correct version of your recipe, including the words “corrected version” in the title of your recipe.

 Can I save an entry that I’m working on and then finish it at a later date?

 Yes.
-Upon entering Neighborhood to Nation Recipe Contest, set up an account to save and review your current recipes & submissions.
+Upon entering Neighborhood to Nation Recipe Contest, you will set up an account which allows you to save and come back to your current recipes & submissions.